BentoumiTech/denox/README.md

 - **DRY** Only write your permissions and options once.
 - **Packaged** Your code can run on a different machine with a short single command `denox run start`
+- **Cross Platform** DenoX support and is tested on Linux, Mac OS and Windows.
 - **Extensible** :soon:

 ## Usage